noamgariani11/picoCTF-2024-Writeup/Reverse Engineering/WinAntiDbg0x100.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-winantidbg0x100).

 First, get the file with this command: `wget https://artifacts.picoctf.net/c_titan/84/WinAntiDbg0x100.zip`

 Download [x64dbg](https://x64dbg.com/) to debug the exe.
 Then after unzipping the WinAntiDbg0x100.zip with `picoctf` as the password load the WinAntiDbg0x100.exe file into x96dbg.exe when running.
 If you run it as 64 bit it will say to run as 32 bit.